Davison Venus Through the Houses #

 First House #

-Davison Venus in the first house gives the relationship a visibly warm, attractive quality.
-The couple tends to present a harmonious image to the world, and others often perceive them as genuinely affectionate and well-suited.
-There is a natural grace to how the partnership moves through social settings, and the couple may be sought out for their pleasant, easy-going energy.
+Davison Venus in the first house gives the relationship an immediately attractive, gracious, and harmonious quality.
+The couple tends to make a pleasant first impression, and others often perceive the partnership as warm, charming, and at ease.
+There is a natural social grace to how the relationship presents itself, and the couple may instinctively create an atmosphere of comfort wherever they go.

 Second House #